 Since I have a tendency to read articles from back to front, on a first read at least, let me begin with his last section titled: “A Bayesian wants everybody else to be a non-Bayesian.”
 Surely that calls for philosophical deconstruction, if anything does.
 It seems at the very least an exceptional view.
 Whether it’s widely held I can’t say (please advise).
 But suppose it’s true: Bayesians are publicly calling on everybody to use Bayesian methods, even though, deep down, they really, really hope everybody else won’t blend everything together before they can use the valid parts from the data—and they really, really hope that everybody else will provide the full panoply of information about what happened in other experiments, and what background theories are well corroborated, and about the precision of the instruments relied upon, and about other experiments that appear to conflict with the current one and with each other, etc., etc. Suppose that Bayesians actually would prefer, and are relieved to find, that, despite their exhortations, “everybody else” doesn’t report their posterior probabilities (whichever version of Bayesianism they are using) because then they can introduce their own background and figure out what is and is not warranted (in whatever sense seems appropriate).

 At first glance, I am tempted to say that I don’t think Gelman really believes this statement himself if it were taken literally.
 Since he calls himself a Bayesian, at least of a special sort, then if he is wearing his Bayesian hat when he advocates others be non-Bayesian, then the practice of advocating others be non-Bayesian would itself be a Bayesian practice (not a non-Bayesian practice).
 But we philosophers know the danger of suggesting that authors under our scrutiny do not mean what they say—we may be missing their meaning and interpreting their words in a manner that is implausible.
 Though we may think, through our flawed interpretation, that they cannot possibly mean what they say, what we have done is substitute a straw view for the actual view (the straw man fallacy).
+(Note: You won’t get that I am mirroring Gelman unless you look at the article that began this deconstruction here.)
 Rule #2 of this blog[iii] is to interpret any given position in the most generous way possible; to do otherwise is to weaken our critical evaluation of it.
 This requires that we try to imagine a plausible reading, taking into account valid background information (e.g., other writings) that might bolster plausibility.
 This, at any rate, is what we teach our students in philosophy.
 So to begin with, what does Gelman actually say in the passage (in Section 4)?

 “Bayesian inference proceeds by taking the likelihoods from different data sources and then combining them with a prior distribution (or, more generally, a hierarchical model).
 The likelihood is key. . . .
 No funny stuff, no posterior distributions, just the likelihood. . . .
 I don’t want everybody coming to me with their posterior distribution—I’d just have to divide away their prior distributions before getting to my own analysis.
 Sort of like a trial, where the judge wants to hear what everybody saw—not their individual inferences, but their raw data.” (p.5)